 Keep in mind, just like hydraulics-using gold-mining companies made mining more difficult for solo miners to compete, now crypto miners have professional mining centers to contend with.

-Our final article in this series is coming soon, all about money and mining!
+Our final article in this series is all about Making Money Crypto Mining!